Vadorequest/rwa-faunadb-reaflow-nextjs-magic/README.md

 # Advanced

 This section is for developers who want to understand even deeper how things work.

+## Application overview

+Users can be either **Guests** or **Editors**.

+All requests to FaunaDB are made **from the frontend**.
+Even though, **they're completely secure** due to a proper combination of tokens and roles/permissions.

+### Guests permissions (FaunaDB)

+By default, users are guests.
+Guests all share the same working document and see changes made by others in real-time.
+They can only access (read/write) that special shared document.

+Guests use a special FaunaDB token generated from the "Public" role.
+They all share that same token.
+The token doesn't expire.
+Also, the token **only allows read/write on the special shared document** (ID: "1"), see the `/fql/setup.js` file "Public" role.

+Therefore, the public token, even though it's public, cannot be used to perform any other operation than read/write that single document.

+### Editors permissions (FaunaDB)

+Editors are authenticated users who can only access (read/write) their own documents.

+A editor-related token is generated upon successful login and is used in the client to authenticate to FaunaDB.
+Even though the token is used by the browser, it's still safe because the token is only readable/writeable from the server. (`httpOnly: true`)

+Also, the token won't allow read/write on other documents than their owner, see the `/fql/setup.js` file "Editor" role.

+### Authentication (Magic + FaunaDB + Next.js API)

+Users authenticate through Magic Link (passwordless) sent to the email they used.
+Magic helps to simplify the authentication workflow by ensuring the users use a valid email (they must click on a link sent to their email inbox to log in).

+When the user clicks on the link in their inbox, Magic generates a `DID token`, which is then used as authentication `Bearer token` and sent to our `/api/login`
+.

+The `/api/login` endpoint checks the DID token and then generates a FaunaDB token (`faunaDBToken`) attached to the user.
+This `faunaDBToken` is then stored in the `token` cookie (httpOnly), alongside other user-related information (UserSession object), such as their `email` and FaunaDB `ref` and `id`.

+This token will then be read (`/api/user` endpoint) when the user loads the page.

+_Even though there are 2 buttons (login/create account), both buttons actually do the same thing, and both can be used to sign-in and sign-up.
+That's because we automatically log in new users, so whether they were an existing user or not doesn't change the authentication workflow.
+It made more sense (UX) to have two different buttons, that's what people usually expect, so we made it that way._

+### Workflow editor (Reaflow)

+The editor provides a GUI allowing users to add "nodes" and "edges" connecting those nodes.
+It is meant to help them **build a workflow** using nodes such as "
+Information", "Question" and "If/Else".

+The workflow in itself **doesn't do anything**, it's purely visual.
+It typically represents a discussion a user would have with a Chatbot.

+The whole app only use one page, that uses Next.js SSG mode (it's statically rendered, and the page is generated at build time, when deploying the app).

+### Real-time streaming (FaunaDB)

+Once the user session has been fetched (through `/api/user`), the `CanvasContainer` is rendered.
+One of its child component, `CanvasStream` automatically opens a stream connection to FaunaDB on the user's document (the shared document if **Guest**, or the first document that belongs to the **Editor**).

+When the stream is opened, it automatically retrieves the current state of the document and updates the local state (Recoil).

+When changes are made on the document, FaunaDB send a push notification to all users subscribed to that document.
+This also happens when the user X updates the document (they receives a push notification if they're the author of the changes, too).
+In such case, the update is being ignored for performances reasons (we don't need to update a local state that is already up-to-date).

 ## Reaflow Graph (ELK)